theliteprogrammer/image-transform-given-files/README.md

-#To run the app type "make"
+.
+To run the app type "make"
-#To clean all object files type "make clean"
+.
+To clean all object files type "make clean"